codeBlooded29/SQL-Practice/README.md

 # SQL-Practice
-This was created while learning Relational Databases on Udacity.
+Code refers from course on Relational Databases on Udacity.